Transportation Alternatives program spurs multimodal growth

 The City of Starkville contracted with Neel-Schaffer to provide design and construction engineering & inspection services for a 1.7-mile, 10-foot wide multiuse path that connects a popular youth sports complex, McKee Park, with three schools and surrounding neighborhoods.

-The Lynn Lane path travels east to Loxley Way.
-Future plans call for the path to be extended and connect pedestrians and cyclists to the campus of Mississippi State University, which is near Loxley.
+The Lynn Lane path travels east to Loxley Way, where it now connects to a new path that extensds and connect pedestrians and cyclists to the campus of Mississippi State University, which is near Loxley.

 The project was funded through the U.S. Department of Transportation’s Transportation Alternatives program, which is administered by the Mississippi Department of Transportation’s Local Public Agency program.
 MDOT provided $1,262,372.